thomasdenecker/FAIR_Bioinfo/paper.md

 - **F**indable: The tools used are references in their field (bowtie2, samtools, HTseq-counts, ...)
 - **A**ccessible: Codes, slides, docker image are online (Github & Dockerhub)
 - **I**nteroperable: The different tools will communicate with each other (conda & snakemake)
-- **R**eusable / Reproductible: The workflow is saved in a file whose execution replays the entire analysis identically (Jupyter, Rmarkdown, ...)
+- **R**eusable / Reproducible: The workflow is saved in a file whose execution replays the entire analysis identically (Jupyter, Rmarkdown, ...)

 Our protocol  is composed of seven main steps which application gradually increases the level of reproducibility (Figure 1).